What inspires you in this poem?

 What did you think an artist would pick up on from your poem?

 Poet Robin Becker: I hoped an artist would find a way to integrate the human and canine imagery I conjure.

 When you began this piece, was it color, shape, or some other aspect that you followed?
 Did that change?

-Artist Bailey Bob Bailey: My impetus in the poem was straight forward image.
-I’ve been working with street signs and wanted to pursue a public art that became more than explanatory, something more open ended, even exploratory.
+Artist Bailey Bob Bailey: My impetus in the poem was the straightforward image.
+I’ve been working with street signs and wanted to pursue a public art that is more than explanatory, something more open-ended, even exploratory.